|Survey name||Business demography|

 Please note that the 2009 publication contains data back to 2004.

-In addition, we publish data requested on our website.
-If the information you need has not previously been published, please contact us with details of your requirements.
+In addition, we publish user-requested data on our website.
+If the information you need has not previously been published, please contact us with the details of your requirements.
 Bespoke requests may be chargeable.
 If you would like further details, please contact firstname.lastname@example.org.